mranisz/rank-select/README.md

-# rank&select libriary
+# Rank&Select libriary

 ##What is it?
-The rank&select library is ...
+The Rank&Select library is ...

 ##Requirements
-The rank&select library require:
+The Rank&Select library require:
 - C++11 ready compiler such as g++ version 4.7 or higher
 - a 64-bit operating system
 - text size is limited to 512MB (4GB of bits)